Structure functions and minimal path sets: Structure functions and minimal path and cut sets

 A dual argument enables us to yield an expression of the simple form of the structure function in terms of the minimal cut sets of the system.
 Recall that a subset $K$ of $C$ is a \emph{cut set} of the system if $\phi(C\setminus K)=0$.
 It is \emph{minimal} if $\phi(C\setminus K')=1$ for every $K'\varsubsetneq K$.
 If $K_1,\ldots,K_s$ denote the minimal cut sets of the system, then

-Starting from the well-known fact that the minimal cut sets of the system are the minimal path sets of the dual, and vice versa, we immediately derive from Theorem~\ref{thm:mainPrimal} and Corollary~\ref{cor:dsa67} the following dual versions.
+Starting from the well-known fact that the minimal cut sets of the system are the minimal path sets of the dual, and vice versa, from Theorem~\ref{thm:mainPrimal} and Corollary~\ref{cor:dsa67} we immediately derive the following dual versions.

 \begin{theorem} If $K_1,\ldots, K_s$ denote the minimal cut sets of the system, then

 \end{theorem}

 \begin{corollary} The minimal cut sets $K_1,\ldots, K_s$ are exactly the minimal elements (with respect to inclusion) of the family of subsets defined by the monomials (or equivalently, the monomials with coefficient $+1$) in the simple form of the dual structure function. \end{corollary}